drk1wi/blog.github.io/about.md

 permalink: /about/
 ---

-I'am a security geek and an occasional developer.	ᕙ(⇀‸↼‶)ᕗ
+I'am a security geek and a developer.	ᕙ(⇀‸↼‶)ᕗ

 ### Contact me